jdhenke/celestrium/doc/paper.md

 However, they are only responsible for rendering the graph's layout.
 Ultimately, what separates Celestrium from VivaGraphJS and all other libraries is it has extra plug-and-play features builtin such as:

-* Being able to manipulate and view distributions of link strengths
+* Being able to manipulate and view the distributions of link strengths
 * Running graph analysis algorithms on the visible subgraph
-* Providing an API to easily integrate with JSON server endpoints
+* Providing an API to easily communicate with JSON server endpoints

 In a sense, Celestrium takes graph visualization platforms further by providing default, but replaceable, implementations of common functionalities to make creating graph visualizations easier.
 Celestrium is intended for the case where a user wants to visually analyze a graph database which is too big to understand all at once and so must be investigated from a particular node or nodes outwards, bottom up.

 ## Example Interface

-Here is an example of an interface that was created using Celestrium, which renders a graph with nodes as the phonetic alphabet and randomly generated links between them.
+Here is an example of an interface that was created using Celestrium, which renders a graph with nodes as the phonetic alphabet and randomly generates links between them.

 ![image](https://f.cloud.github.com/assets/1418690/1701103/cc9a13f0-6040-11e3-815d-3be41a920182.png)

-You can see the graph displayed on the left and a collection of tools on the right.
-Note that this is not the entire graph.
+First, note that this is not the entire graph.
 Celestrium allows the user to dynamically bring in parts of the entire graph.
 A user can do this by searching for a specific node and adding it using the Node Search plugin.
 Additionally, a user can pull in neighbors of nodes already in Celestrium and explore the graph by continually branching out from desired nodes.
-Celestrium also automatically includes the link between any two nodes on the graph, if it exists, keeping the visualization consistent with the full graph.
+Celestrium also automatically includes the links between the nodes currently on the graph, keeping the visualized graph consistent with the entire graph.

 The graph itself is logically composed of nodes and edges.
 Each node can have a brief text description.
-Nodes can be selected, and are shown in blue when they are.
+Nodes can be selected and are shown in blue when they are.
 Links between nodes can be undirected, directed in one direction or bidirectional.

-Moving to the toolbar on the right, these each provide ways to manipulate or gain access about the current graph.
+Moving to the toolbar on the right, these each provide ways to manipulate or gain access to information about the current graph.
 The "Spacing" slider allows the nodes to be moved closer or farther apart from each other.
 The "Smooth" slider allows the granularity of the Link Strength Distribution to be adjusted.
 The "Link Strength Distribution" chart shows an approximate PDF of the link strength distributions currently present in Celestrium.
 The vertical, black bar is the minimum strength a link must have to be rendered.
 This allows a user to dynamically adjust the connectedness of the graph so it is understandable to them.
 Lastly, "Node Search" is an autocompleted text input box which allows a user to add any node they wish to Celestrium.

+There are more plugins not included in this example and are described in the next section.

 With a basic understanding of the types of interfaces Celestrium allows to be built, we now describe how Celestrium itself is implemented.